The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Ammunition

-• Essential for keeping your new Rocket Pistol fed
+• The Mini-Rockets are essential for keeping your new Rocket Pistol fed

-• Stock up because explosive ammo can be scarce early-mid game
+• Stock up because explosive ammo can be scarce early-to-mid game

-• Pro tip: If you’re planning a explosives build, check out our complete flaws guide to optimize your character progression
+• Pro tip: If you’re planning an explosives build, check out our complete flaws guide to optimize your character progression

 Armor